arduino/docs-content/content/software/app-lab/6.bridge/1.get-started-with-bridge/get-started-with-bridge.md

   - UNO Q
 ---

-The Bridge is an RPC-based communication layer that allows the Linux microprocessor (MPU) and the Arduino microcontroller (MCU) on your board to exchange data.
-This guide walks you through a basic implementation: sending a message from a Python script on the Linux MPU to the MCU, which then prints a confirmation back to the console.
+Establish communication between Python logic on the Linux microprocessor (MPU) and the C++ sketch on the microcontroller (MCU) using the **Bridge**.
+Use this workflow to send messages from Python to the MCU and monitor confirmations in the console.

 ## Explore the Examples

 The easiest way to see the Bridge in action is to explore the built-in examples.
-These example projects use the Bridge to establish communication between the Linux MPU and the Arduino MCU:
+These projects use the Bridge to establish communication between the two processors:

 - **Blink LED:** A simple example of using Python to toggle an LED pin on the microcontroller.
 - **Blink LED with UI:** Uses the WebUI Brick to control the MCU LED from a browser-based dashboard.
 - **Weather forecast on LED Matrix:** Fetches weather data in Python and sends it to the MCU to be displayed on an LED matrix.

-To learn more about how to access and run Examples, see [Using Examples](../../getting-started/examples/).
+To learn more about how to access and run Examples, see [Using Examples](../../3.getting-started/2.examples/examples.md).

 ## Use Bridge Communication in Your App